 # which python3 # python3 -V # python3

 The output of the above command should be similar to:

 Python IDLE is a GUI-based tool for Python.
-If you wish to install the Python IDLE, grab the package named idle (Debian) or python-tools (CentOS).
+If you wish to install the Python IDLE, grab the package named idle (Debian) or python-tools (RHEL).

 Type the following command to start the Python IDLE.

-In this article we have explained how to install the latest Python stable version from source.
+In this article, we have explained how to install the latest Python stable version from the source.

 Last, but not least, if you’re coming from Python 2, you may want to take a look at the 2to3 official documentation.
 This is a program that reads Python 2 code and transforms it into valid Python 3 code.

 Do you have any questions or comments about this article?
 Feel free to get in touch with us using the form below.